 8. How does my agent get paid when selling a house?

-As the seller, you’ll be responsible for paying your agent through your sale profits.
-You’ll also pay the commission of the buyer’s agent.
+The average real estate commission rate is around 2.5–3% for sellers.
+As the seller, you’ll be responsible for paying your agent through your sale profits at closing.

 9. How much does a seller pay in closing costs?